StrandedKitty/straight-skeleton/README.md

 for (const edgeResult of s.Edges) {
 	// A list of 2D points representing a polygon adjacent to the edge. const polygon = edgeResult.Polygon;
-	...
+	// ...
 }

 // If you want to construct 3D roofs you also need the height data produced by the builder. for (const [pointPos, distance] of s.Distances) {
-	// `distance` is the height of the point located on coordinates `pointPos`.
+	// `distance` is the elevation of the vertex located on `pointPos`.
-	...
+	// ...
 }
 ```